giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/reactive-offer/offer-provision.md

 ### Inputs

-* `amount` the amount of ethers (in wei) one wishes to withdraw from Mangrove's provisions.
+* `amount` the amount of native token (in wei) one wishes to withdraw from Mangrove's provisions.

 ### Outputs

-* `noRevert` whether the ether transfer was successful.
+* `noRevert` whether the transfer was successful.

 :::danger **Important points**